 Study Population and Outcome Assessment

-We used data from the Danish National Registers system during 1989 – 2013, through which details on demographic characteristics and certain health outcomes of all Danish residents can be linked based on a 10-digit unique personal identifier.43 The Danish National Registers system was established in 1977 and is a comprehensive patient register, including nationwide clinical and administrative records for all somatic inpatient data.
-Outpatient data have also been included in the Danish National Registers system since 1995.
+We used data from the Danish National Registers system during 1989 – 2013, through which details on demographic characteristics and certain health outcomes of all Danish residents can be linked based on a 10-digit unique personal identifier.43 The Danish National Patient Register was established in 1977 and is a comprehensive register, including nationwide clinical and administrative records for all inpatient data.
+Outpatient data have been included since 1995 (Ref: Schmidt et al, 2016, Clin Epidemiol.)

 We identified ALS cases based on their International Classification of Diseases (ICD) discharge diagnoses, i.e., ICD-8 code 348.0 (ALS) until 1993 and ICD-10 code G12.2 (motor neuron disease) thereafter, using the date of the first relevant code as the diagnosis date.
 We only included patients who were at least 20 years old when diagnosed.
-In a validation study, Danish National Registers system data for ALS ascertainment were found to be highly reliable.44
+In our validation study, Danish National Patient Registers data for ALS ascertainment were found to be highly reliable.44

-We obtained controls through the Danish Civil Registration System, established in 1968, which includes administrative records (e.g., date and place of birth, vital status, and history of civil status and addresses) on all persons living in Denmark; records are kept even when a person dies or emigrates.45 We identified as potential controls any person with no mention of ICD-8 code 348.0 or ICD-10 G12.2 in the Danish National Registers system.
-We randomly matched five controls per case by age, sex, date of birth, and vital status.
-Controls were alive in the Danish National Registers system at the ALS diagnosis date of the matched case (index date).
+We obtained controls through the Danish Civil Registration System, established in 1968, which includes administrative records (e.g., date and place of birth, sex, vital status, and history of civil status and addresses since 1971) on all persons living in Denmark; records are kept even when a person dies or emigrates, and updated on a daily basis.45 We randomly matched five controls per case by sex, year of birth, and vital status.
+Further, controls were alive and free of diagnosed ALS at the ALS diagnosis date of the matched case (index date).

 We obtained all addresses of cases and controls from January 1st 1979 onwards from the Danish Civil Registration System,45 including the dates of moving to and leaving from each address, prior to the index date.
 We then obtained the geographical coordinates at the door of each house of the residential history of the participants, with previous evidence of the high accuracy of this method of geocoding of addresses in Denmark.17

-This study was approved by the Institutional Review Board Committee at the Columbia University.
+This study was approved by the Institutional Review Board Committee at the Columbia University and the Danish Data Protection Agency.

 Exposure data